Follow Us:

 • Type of Certification: Notified Body

-Rules of Medical Devices Classification
+Rules of MDR Classification

 As per Annex VIII of the EU Medical Device Classification Rules, they are as follows: